PDF files require a PDF viewer.

 - Student organizations may use the following statement on cards and stationary: (Organization Name) is a registered student organization at South Texas College.

 Prior to departure, the appropriate travel documentation must be completed and approved by the Department of Student Activities and Wellness.
-Travel documentation must be submitted a minimum of 15 business days in advance.
+Travel documentation must be submitted a minimum of 15 business days in advance (30 days for air travel).
 Only active student organizations are eligible for travel.

 - Only current students with no judicial holds are eligible to travel.

-- If traveling out of state, the Student Organization Travel Authorization form must also be approved by the VP for Student Affairs and Enrollment Management.
+- If traveling out of state, VP for Student Affairs and Enrollment Management approval is required.

 - Vehicle rentals processed by the college will carry liability insurance.
 Vehicle rentals processed directly by the clubs are required to purchase liability insurance to cover students.